A Survey on Code-Based Cryptography: Preliminaries

 Since the Moore matrix can be seen as a rank analog of a Vandermonde matrix, a generalized Gabidulin code can be seen as a rank analog of a generalized Reed-Solomon code.
-In fact, as generalized Reed-Solomon codes are MDS codes, generalized Gabidulin codes are vector MRD codes.